WD-XL Lubrifont

 First thing first: Fix this ugly X. (it’s optional!)

-Next up: most Chinese punctuations usually take up the space of one character width and placed at centered, but Western punctuations have proportional width (to glyph width), and thus this had affected some of the punctuations.
+Next up: most Chinese punctuations usually take up the space of one character width and placed at centered, but Western punctuations have proportional glyph width (changes based on glyph design), and thus some of the punctuations are affected in design and spacing.
 In this font, we would like to try a new approach: putting Western punctuations in ss18 and turning on this feature in software to automatically swap out the punctuations in problem.
 This feature contains the ellipsis, interpunct (U+00B7 MIDDLE DOT), quotation marks, and diacritic marks.

 Even different regions of Chinese users place their punctuations in different places.
 For Simplified Chinese, most punctuations are placed at the bottom left corner, while most Traditional Chinese regions place the punctuations at the center.
 Thus, we have assigned ss19 and ss20 to provide ease of choice to change the punctuations as the user sees fit.